mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 #### Security Requirements:
 1. **Verify the application protects sensitive data from being cached in server components such as load balancers and application caches.**

-**Solution**: Make sure to set up server components like load balancers and application caches so that they don't store any sensitive information.
-Put in place measures to stop sensitive data from being stored in the cache at the application level, like by configuring the right cache-control headers.
+**Solution**: Set up server components like load balancers and application caches so that they don't store any sensitive information.

 ### Data Protection and Privacy Architecture:
 <a name="data-protection-and-privacy-architecture"></a>